KotlinFarsi/OpenSourceTutoirals-Template/README.md

 ## How to be Writer on KotlinFarsi

-for being a writer or a teacher in KotlinFarsi website just ask me on twitter or telegram, and we will be happy to join our community
+for being a writer or a teacher in KotlinFarsi website just ask me on twitter or telegram, and we will be happy to join our community.